 Safety in both versions is top notch and includes no less than 10 airbags, while the ES 300 also has a blind spot monitor, a lane-keeping assist feature that keeps you from wandering over the painted lines, and a Pre-Crash System which is capable of detecting oncoming vehicles and pedestrians.

-Standard comforts in both models include electrical adjustment for the front seats and the steering column, park distance control, cruise control,
+Standard comforts in both models include gizmos like electrical adjustment for the front seats and the steering column, park distance control, and cruise control.

 The more expensive ES 300 lays on the full first-class treatment with additional items like a high-end Mark Levinson audio system, heated steering wheel, head-up display, navigation and a wireless smart phone charger, to name a few.